awodey/awodey.github.io/catlog/index.md

 - Have a look at the first set of [lecture notes](/catlog/notes/catlog0.pdf) for a review of basic category theory.
 - Also check out the course notes from [Fischbachau](../fischbachau/) for a bigger picture.
 - The next set of [lecture notes](/catlog/notes/catlogIntro.pdf) is available.
 It's a brief introduction.
-- The [lecture notes](/catlog/notes/catlog1A.pdf)for the first half of Chapter 1 on Algebraic Theories are available.
+- The [lecture notes](/catlog/notes/catlog1A.pdf) for the first half of Chapter 1 on Algebraic Theories are available.
 <!---
 - Added a [course outline](./outline/).
 - The notes on [algebraic theories](/catlog/notes/catlog1.pdf) are now complete.